lauren-mods/Holloheim-Modpack/README.md

 ### 2.3.2

-Some config changes and updates.
+Some config changes and updates including but not limited to:

 - In cheat mode (devcommands) the console command alias `repair10` repairs all objects within a 10m radius.
 - Quick ping hotkeys are 't' for live ping and 'g' for pinning on the map.
 They ping what you are looking at (crosshairs).
 Changing the hotkeys is not advised as it seems to bug.